-The OCSP service queries the TN authorizations associated with the subject entity of the designated delegate certificate (in this case TNRecord-1 that is associated to Enterprise-1), and verifies that it includes the TN identified in the TNQuery of the OCSP request.
-The OCSP service indicates that the TNQuery TN is authorized to the subject entity and that the delegate certificate is valid and not revoked by returning a 200 OK response containing an OCSP response body with the same identification parameters as the request (the certificate ID and a TNQuery parameter with the same TN).
+The OCSP service queries the TNSP Delegate Certificate Status Information and TN Assignment Information tables to obtain the certificate revocation status and TN authorization status.
+If the certificate is found to be valid and in-effect, the OCSP service executes a TN authorization lookup of the requested TN against the TNs associated with the delegate certificate.
+In this example the delegate certificate is not revoked and the TN is associated with the delegate certificate, so the OCSP service returns a 200 OK response containing an OCSP response body with a reqCert field identifying the delegate certificate from the request, a status field with the value of “good” and a TNQuery extension with the TNQuery TN from the request.
 The OCSP service signs the response with the private key of the STI-SCA CA certificate that is the parent of the delegate certificate being verified.
 Alternatively, an OCSP response generation process has pre-generated a response for the delegate certificate ID and TN value and the OCSP service retrieves the response from cache to return to the verifier.

 The verification service validates the signature of the OCSP response.
 The response doesn’t identify a signing certificate; therefore, by default, the verification service uses the public key of the parent of the certificate being verified to validate the signature.
-Since the signature is valid, and the response contains a TNQuery parameter with the target TN, and assuming all other checks pass, the verification service returns a 200 OK response to the OSP containing a “verstat” parameter value of TN-Validation-Passed.
-Based on local policy, the OSP uses the presence of a valid base PASSporT as evidence that "A" attestation criteria are satisfied for the "orig" claim TN of the PASSporT.
+Since the signature is valid, and the response contains a TNQuery extension with the target TN, and assuming all other checks pass, the verification service returns a response to the OSP network indicating that verification has passed.
+Based on local policy, the OSP network uses the presence of a verified base PASSporT containing an "orig" TN validated via the OCSP method as evidence that "A" attestation criteria are satisfied for the calling TN.

-through 8) the OSP invokes an authentication service to assert attestation level "A" for the calling TN in a signed "shaken" PASSporT, and includes this PASSporT in an Identity header field of the INVITE request sent to the TSP.
+through 8) the OSP network invokes an authentication service (STI-AS) to assert attestation level "A" for the calling TN in a signed "shaken" PASSporT, and includes this PASSporT in an Identity header field of the INVITE request sent to the TSP network.

 B.2 Verification Service Requirements

-A verification service shall support the OCSP mechanism as specified in RFC 6960 and draft-ietf-stir-certificates-ocsp, and as profiled in this clause.
+A verification service shall support the OCSP mechanism as specified in RFC 6960 and draft-ietf-stir-certificates-ocsp, and as specified in this clause.

 B.2.1 Constructing the OCSP Request